-If you have myelopathy, you have experienced a severe compression to your spinal cord.
-It is typically a gradual process with the degenerative changes linked to aging.
+If you have myelopathy, you have experienced severe compression to your spinal cord.
+It is typically a gradual process with degenerative changes linked to aging.
 As a person ages, several things may start to happen:

 It is a combination of these factors that usually lead to a narrowing of the spinal canal, eventually leading to pressure on the spinal cord and cervical myelopathy.